 - Next, add the zucchini and blend.
 The mixture will continue to seem very dry and very lumpy.
 Blend until well incorporated.
 Set it aside for a few minutes and let the zucchini do its magic!

 - Wait 5 minutes.
 Then stir to blend again and the mixture should be moist and very thick.
 Scrape the bottom and sides of the bowl with a spatula, then blend again.

 - Finally, fold in the mini chocolate chips and blend again until well corporate.
 The mixture will be very thick.
 Pour the batter into the prepared pan.
 Use the back of a spatula to help you smooth the batter evenly into the pan.

-- Bake for 24 to 26 minutes, or when lightly touched in the center and brownies springs back, or when inserted toothpick in the center comes out clean.
-Remove from oven and allow cooling completely on your counter or a wire rack before frosting and cutting.
+- Bake for 24 to 26 minutes, or when lightly touched in the center and brownies spring back, or when an inserted toothpick in the center comes out clean.
+Remove from the oven and allow cooling completely on your counter or a wire rack before frosting and cutting.